 Scroll through the process photos to see how to make homemade Blackberry Sorbet:

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

 - If using frozen berries, they should be defrosted.
-Puree the berries with the water.
+Puree 16 oz blackberries with 4 oz water.

-- Add the sugar and salt and stir until the sugar is melted.
-Taste the puree and add up to another 1/4 cup of sugar if needed.
+- Add 4 oz granulated sugar and ⅛ teaspoon table salt and stir until the sugar is melted.
+Taste the puree and add up to another ¼ cup of sugar if needed.